-The American Medical Informatics Association (AMIA) is proud to announce the 2021 Signature Award and Leadership Award recipients.
-The leaders will be presented with their awards at the AMIA 2021 Annual Symposium, Oct.
-30 – Nov.
-3, in San Diego.
+ROCKVILLE, MD – The American Medical Informatics Association (AMIA) is proud to announce the 2022 Signature Award and Leadership Award recipients.
+The leaders will be presented with their awards at the AMIA 2022 Annual Symposium, Nov.
+5-9, in Washington, D.C.

 AMIA’s Annual Symposium is the largest informatics event worldwide.
 The Symposium presents leading-edge scientific research on biomedical and health informatics, and more than 150 scientific sessions.
 The work presented spans the spectrum of the informatics field: translational bioinformatics, clinical research informatics, clinical informatics, consumer health informatics and public health informatics.

 The AMIA Signature Awards program provides an opportunity for AMIA members at different stages of their careers to be recognized for significant contributions to the field of informatics.